<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 The 100 oldest women have, on average, lived several years longer than the 100 oldest men.

-But financially speaking, physical limitations mean older people spend less.
+But financially speaking, physical limitations mean older people spend less and are less inclined to spend for personal reasons.

 According to research conducted in the US, spending on the cinema, theatre, opera, and concerts declines by more than 50% between the ages of 60 and 80.
+The death of a spouse or close friend, and not a lack of wealth, being the main reason.

 However, spending on hearing aids, nursing homes, and funeral expenses increases by more than 50%.

-Giving while living is the process of passing on wealth while still alive, rather than storing it all up (if not needed), until death.
+Giving while living is the process of passing on wealth while still alive, rather than storing it all up (if not needed), until death

+An older person with even modest wealth should see the appeal in passing on some of their wealth during their life rather than storing it up until their death.
 First and foremost, wealth passed on before death is more likely to reach adult children and/or grandchildren earlier in their lives, and potentially at a time when it can have more impact.

-Ask yourself, are there more opportunities for you to give with a warm hand (while living), than a cold one?
+Question: Are there more opportunities for you to give with a warm hand (while living), than a cold one?

 Next, learn your mindset towards money, and ask yourself if you get pleasure from spending, or saving.